PetitCypou/SmartMeterGateway/README.md

-AEG - Automatic Electricity Gateway
+SMG - Smart Meter Gateway

 This system sends TIC data from an electricity meter over to a TCP Server.
 It is currently only designed on L16C6 Landis Gyr meters but could be adapted to Linky ones as well.